Comet Holmes: 2007 outburst

 During its 2007 return, Holmes unexpectedly brightened from a magnitude of about 17 to about 2.8 in a period of only 42 hours, making it visible to the naked eye.
 This represents a change of brightness by a factor of a million and is the largest known outburst by a comet thus far.
 The outburst took place from October 23 to 24, 2007.
 The first person reportedly to notice a change was J. A. Henríquez Santana on Tenerife in the Canary Islands; minutes later, Ramón Naves in Barcelona noticed the comet at magnitude 7.3.
 It became easily visible to the naked eye as a bright yellow "star" in Perseus, and by October 25 17P/Holmes appeared as the third-brightest "star" in that constellation.

 Although large telescopes had already shown fine-scale cometary details, naked-eye observers saw Holmes as merely star-like until October 26.
 After that date, 17P/Holmes began to appear more comet-like to naked-eye observers.
 This is because during the comet's outburst, its orbit took it to near opposition with respect to Earth, and because comet tails point away from the Sun, Earth observers were looking nearly straight down along the tail of 17P/Holmes, making the comet appear as a bright sphere.

-Holmes's nucleus is estimated at 3.4 km.
+Holmes's nucleus is estimated at 1.71 km in radius.

 Comet Holmes not only became brighter, but its coma (nebulous envelope around the nucleus) expanded.
 In late October 2007 the coma's apparent diameter increased from 3.3 arcminutes to over 13 arcminutes, about half the diameter of the Moon in the sky.
-At a distance of around 2 AU, this means that the true diameter of the coma had swelled to over 1 million km, or about 70% of the diameter of the Sun.
-By comparison, the Moon is 380,000 km from Earth.
+At a distance of around 2 AU, this means that the true diameter of the coma had swelled to over 1 million km, (Note: 2 AU×(~150 Gm/AU)×sin(13 arcmin) ≈ 1.1 million km) or about 70% of the diameter of the Sun.
+By comparison, the Moon is 380000 km from Earth.
 Therefore, during the 2007 outburst of Comet Holmes the coma was a sphere wider than the diameter of the Moon's orbit around Earth.
 In November 2007, the coma had dispersed to a volume larger than the Sun, briefly giving it the largest extended atmosphere in the Solar System.